Orange County Drug Paraphernalia Lawyer

 Defenses to Paraphernalia Possession in Orange County

 - The accused individual did not actually possess the item.
 For example, if it isn’t yours and you have no right to use it, you do not possess a pipe even if you happen to be nearby when the police discover it.

 - The accused did not know about the item.
 If someone left paraphernalia in your car and you did not know about it, you did not commit a crime.

 - The item was not actually drug paraphernalia.
 If the prosecutor can’t prove that the item was intended for use in consuming drugs, the prosecutor is not entitled to a conviction.

 - The accused did not know the item was drug paraphernalia.
 If someone gives you a crack pipe from which the “rose??? has not been removed and you keep it in the belief is a novelty item rather than drug paraphernalia, you have not committed a crime.

 In addition to the factual defenses described above, legal defenses can be raised.
 Challenges to the legality of the search and seizure of drug paraphernalia are among the most successful defense strategies.

-It is not unusual to find head shops, smoke shops, and other businesses that sell drug paraphernalia in Southern California.
+It is not unusual to find head shops, smoke shops, and other businesses that sell drug paraphernalia in Orange County.
 Those businesses are prohibited from displaying drug paraphernalia in areas that are open to minors.
 A violation of that law can result in costly forfeitures of the merchant’s improperly displayed goods.
 It can also result in the revocation of business licenses.

 Other California laws applying to drug paraphernalia (other than marijuana pipes) make it illegal to: